Tetrakis(3,5-bis(trifluoromethyl)phenyl)borate: Synthesis of BARF compounds

+Li and K salts of BARF have also been prepared by deprotonation of [(Et2O)2H][BAr^{F}4] using alkali-metal bis(trimethylsilyl)amides.

-BARF salts with hexakis(acetonitrile)metal(II) cations, [M(CH_{3}CN)_{6}]^{2+}, are known for vanadium, chromium, manganese, iron, cobalt, and nickel.
+BARF salts with hexakis(acetonitrile)metal(II) cations, [M(CH3CN)6](2+), are known for vanadium, chromium, manganese, iron, cobalt, and nickel.
 They are produced by salt metathesis reactions.

 Properties

 Non-coordinating anions are anions that interact only weakly with cations, a useful property when studying highly electrophilic cations.
-In coordination chemistry, the term can also be used to refer to anions which are unlikely to bind directly to the metal centre of a complex.
+In coordination chemistry, the term can also be used to refer to anions which are unlikely to bind directly to the metal center of a complex.
 Hexafluorophosphate is a non-coordinating anion in both senses of the term.
-Three widely used non-coordinating anions are hexafluorophosphate, tetrafluoroborate BF_{4}^{−}, and perchlorate ClO_{4}^{−}; of these, the hexafluorophosphate ion has the least coordinating ability and it is deliberately used for this property.
+Three widely used non-coordinating anions are hexafluorophosphate, tetrafluoroborate (BF4-), and perchlorate (ClO4-); of these, the hexafluorophosphate (PF6-) ion has the least coordinating ability and it is deliberately used for this property.
 BARF was developed as a new non-coordinating anion in the 1990s, and is far less coordinating than even the hexafluorophosphate anion.
 Extremely Lewis acidic metal centers can, however, cleave the carbon-boron bond in BARF.

-NaBAr^{F}_{4} can be used in deprotection of acetal or ketal-protected carbonyl compounds.
-For example, deprotection of 2-phenyl-1,3-dioxolane to benzaldehyde can be achieved in water in five minutes at 30 °C.
+Na[BAr^{F}4] can be used in deprotection of acetal or ketal-protected carbonyl compounds.
+For example, deprotection of 2-phenyl-1,3-dioxolane to benzaldehyde can be achieved in water in five minutes at 30 C.